 Balancing your dog diet is a challenge since over 56% of dogs are obese giving your dog too many dog treats can be a hindrance.
 Dog treats in moderation keep your dog happy and healthy and it can also be used as a training aid teaching them new tricks.
 Dog treats are an essential part of your dog’s development and can be used to strengthen your bonds between you and your pet.

-Taking care of your dog teeth is important while dog dental care is needed you can help your dog fight bacteria, plaque and tartar buildup with dog dental treats and hard chews.
+Taking care of your dog teeth is important while dog dental care is needed you can help your dog fight bacteria, plaque and tartar buildup with dental dog treats and hard chews.
 Over 80% of dogs have some stage of periodontal disease otherwise known as gum disease by the age of 3.
-Dental dog treats can aid in helping fight the bacteria in between brushing to help keep their teeth sparkling.
+Dental treats come in both hard dental chews and soft.
+These delicious dog treats can help aid in helping fight the bacteria in between brushing to help keep their teeth sparkling.
 Hard dog chews can also help with a variety of other factors which includes digestive health dog treats for sensitive stomachs and breath care dog treats to take care of their dog breath.
-Since dental treats can aid in your overall dog’s heath it’s the optimal choice when choosing dog treats.
+Since dental treats can aid in your overall dog’s heath it’s the optimal choice when choosing the right treats.
+They help fight plaque and tartar and gingivitis that can have a lasting effect on your dogs overall health just like us humanoids.

-When it comes to the most tasty and savory treats soft dog treats and chewy dog treats are one of the best options when it comes to dog treats.
+When it comes to the most tasty and savory treats Soft and Chewy Dog Treats and chewy dog treats are one of the best options when it comes to dog treats.
 These are commonly use when training dogs and with formulated treats that promote brain health this can help your dog retain their training lessons.
 Since soft treats are easier to chew senior dogs can have an easier time eating these as oppose to hard chews which can potentially hurt their teeth and gums.
 Gluten free dog treats and grain free dog treats have been gaining popularity over the years and with a large selection of specialty diet dog treats you can make sure your dog is getting the nutrition they need.

 Your dog likes to gnaw and chew instead of punishing them for what they do in the wild give your dog something to enjoy!
 Bully sticks and natural dog chews are a great way to keep your dog busy for hours.
 Since bully sticks are made with natural ingredients you don’t have to worry about your dog digesting pieces.
 Natural chews also have the benefits of most dog treats without the preservatives which equals a healthier and happier pup.
 Bully sticks and natural chews combine the best parts of dog treats and dog toys into one category.
 Plus, you don’t have to worry about the mess since your dog will likely eat the pieces he rips off.